aryangahlot05/Waste-Classification-using-CNN-Model/README.md

 # WasteClassificationCNNModel

-AICTE Virtual Internship - Cycle 3 - CNN Model to classify images of plastic waste into different categories
+CNN Model to classify images of plastic waste into different categories

 # Dataset
 The dataset used for this project is the Waste Classification Data by Sashaank Sekar.
 It contains a total of 25,077 labeled images, divided into two categories: Organic and Recyclable.
 This dataset is designed to facilitate waste classification tasks using machine learning techniques.